lsolbach/Baumeister/Baumeister/doc/Usage.md

 See entry :default-workflows in config/default_settings.clj for the default workflow definitions.

-Creating new modules
+Creating New Modules
 --------------------

 > baumeister -Dmodule=<module name> -Dtemplate=<template name> new-workflow

+You can set parameters which are used in the templates with the command line switch --define or -D.

+Example:

+> baumeister -Dmodule=MyProject -Dtemplate=java new-workflow new-workflow

 Supported templates: java, aspectj, clojure, baumeister-plugin, baumeister-template

 Module Configuration
 --------------------

 The configuration file per module is module.clj in the root directory of the module.
-It contains a vector of paeameters, which are specified as key value pairs.
+It contains a vector of parameters, which are specified as key value pairs.

 The required parameters are